VincentSaelzler/cookbook/_posts/2023-10-12-bbq-pork-ribs.md

 Overall good!
 I didn't add any liquid for the covered baking part, and also kept them in for the full time without really checking whether they were done.

 ## Next Time
-Refer to recipie and "then cover with the cider, and butter mixture."
+Refer to recipe and "then cover with the cider, and butter mixture."

 Watch for them to be done; don't dry them out by overcooking.